TheOdinProject/odin-bot-v2/README.md

 ```

-Once you have filled out your test suite, run `npm test filename.test.js` to ensure all tests for your command pass and a snapshot is generated in the `__snapshots__` directory.
-Once you have confirmed that your snapshot matches the correct output, you may submit a pull request for review.
+Once you have filled out your test suite, make sure you have saved `command.js`, then run `npm test command.test.js` to ensure all tests for your command pass and a snapshot is generated in the `__snapshots__` directory.
+If your command produces a different output based on number of mentions, or other variable factors in a message, such as the user calling the command, server roles, etc, you must create snapshots for each of these scenarios.
+Once you have confirmed that your snapshot file matches the correct output, you may submit a pull request for review.
 Your tests **must** pass in order for your pull request to be merged.

-If your particular command requires mentions to be passed into the callback, you may use the `generateMentions` helper located inside of `mockData.js`, which dynamically creates Discord User objects for you to leverage in your tests.